Search Filters

 Only One Patient Out of Five Achieves Symmetrical Knee Function Six Months After Primary Anterior Cruciate Ligament Reconstruction

 Riccardo Cristiani, MD, PhD, SWEDEN Christina Mikkelsen, PT, SWEDEN Magnus Forssblad, SWEDEN Bjorn Engstrom, MD, PhD, Assoc.
-Prof., SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN
+Prof., SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN

 Capio Artro Clinic, Stockholm Sports Trauma Research Center, Karolinska Institute, FIFA Medical Centre of Excellence, Stockholm, SWEDEN